MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/includes/v3/unattended-config.md

 - If you chose `--auth SP`:
   - `--clientID <clientID>` - specifies the Client ID of the Service Principal with access to register agents
   - `--tenantId <tenantID>` - specifies the Tenant ID which the Service Principal is registered in
-  - `--clientSecret <clientID>` - specifies the Client Secret of the Service Principal
+  - `--clientSecret <clientSecret>` - specifies the Client Secret of the Service Principal
   - See [Register an agent using a service principal](../../service-principal-agent-registration.md) for more information